 You realise that a bit more understanding and knowledge is needed.
 You haven’t yet acquired the skills to generate a consistent profit.
 Responsibly, you accept there’s a bit more work ahead but it’s okay as the light at the end of the tunnel still shines bright.
 Trading Betfair for a living is still an option, but it’s not going to be this week…

 You start to trawl online forums and blogs, much like this one for every nugget of information you can find.
 Some bear useful information while others are utterly useless.
 Clearly, you’re not alone in your quest for Betfair riches.
 The main trouble being you jump from one method to another without giving them enough time, without trying to optimize each one… and of course the most important thing of all – you’re own personal involvement.

 Support and resistance, long-term trends, morning trading, picking top and bottom, backing to lay, you’ll try them all.
 Different analytics sites the lot!
 Trying to find the exact point of entry and exit and the magic formula to print money.
 At point’s you’ll think you are 100% right and add to trades, again and again, only to end with burnt fingers.

 But it doesn’t stop there…

-But here’s the reality… Most of the successful traders read them forums but don’t actually post.
+But here’s the reality – most of the successful traders read the forums but don’t actually post.
 They’ve been through these stages too! and they know a large part of the answer doesn’t lie there in the forum although it may have been mentioned many times before.

-But of course the market does not care for blame.
+But of course, the market does not care for blame.
 It’s cold, hard and going to do what it likes.
 The sooner you realise this, accept responsibility for 100% of your own actions you’re doomed.
-No amount of forum posting can make this happen either, others can tell you till their blue in the face, but until you decide in yourself things will remain extremely tough!
+No amount of forum posting can make this happen either, others can tell you till they’re blue in the face, but until you decide on yourself things will remain extremely tough!

 Stage 3: BANG!
 Eureka